feftywacky/Thrawn/README.md

 # Thrawn
 IN DEVELOPMENT <br>
-Thrawn is UCI compliant chess engine (it does NOT have its own GUI) Requires a GUI engine such as CuteChess, Arena GUI, Scid vs PC etc.
+Thrawn is UCI compliant chess engine (it does NOT have its own GUI) <br>
+Requires a GUI engine such as CuteChess, Arena GUI, Scid vs PC etc.

 ## Features